matt-graham/symnum/README.md

 operators are also provided to construct derivatives of symbolic functions, with the option to generate NumPy code to numerically evaluate these derivative functions.

-This is a very early stage project so expect lots of rough edges!

 ## Why use SymNum instead of Autograd or JAX?